ASTEROID ASTROLOGY

 Vesta in the Signs

 Each sign describes the temperament of Vesta's fire.
-Read your Vesta sign for the quality of the flame you are being asked to keep.
+Read your Vesta sign as a prompt for the kind of practice, attention, or focus that may need protection.

 Fire Signs